NuclearInstruments/SCISDK/examples/application-notes/charge-integration/Readme.md

 ### C#
 In the C# directory there are the following directories:

 - **Read_spectrum**: it contains a code to read the spectrum data.
 Set the registers and the spectrum parameters.
 It waits for the acquisition to get some data (50s).
-Then it reads the data and save the spectrum data in a file *spectrum_read.txt* with two columns: the first one is the channel number and the second one is the number of counts.
+Then it reads the data and save the spectrum data in a file *spectrum.txt* with two columns: the first one is the channel number and the second one is the number of counts.
+- **Read_Oscilloscope**: it contains a code to read the oscilloscope data.
+Set the registers and the oscilloscope parameters.
+Then it reads the data and save the oscilloscope data in five different files: *analog.txt*, *digital0.txt*, *digital1.txt*, *digital2* and *digital3.txt*.
+Each file has four columns, each for a different analog channel.
+- **Plot_spectrum**: it contains the code to plot the spectrum.
+It is possible to set the parameters of the registers and of the spectrum.
+The spectrum is plotted with *OxyPlot*.
+It is possible to start, stop and restart the acquisition.
+- **Plot_Oscilloscope**: it contains the code to plot the oscilloscope.
+It is possible to set the parameters of the registers and of the oscilloscope.
+The oscilloscope is plotted with *OxyPlot*.
+It is possible to start and stop the acquisition.
+With a checkbox it is possible to set which chanel is plotted.
+Every channel has an analog signal and some digital signals.
+It also possible to set the parameters of the registers.
+- **Plot_ChargeIntegration**: it contains the code to plot the spectrum and the oscilloscope in the same window.
+It is possible to set the parameters of the registers and of the spectrum and oscilloscope.
+The spectrum and the oscilloscope are plotted with *OxyPlot*.
+It is possible to start, stop and restart the acquisition.
+With a checkbox it is possible to set which chanel is plotted.
+Every channel has an analog signal and some digital signals.
+It also possible to set the parameters of the registers.

 ### C++
+In the C++ directory there are the following directories:

+- **Read_Spectrum**: it contains a code to read the spectrum data.
+Set the registers and the spectrum parameters.
+It waits for the acquisition to get some data (50s).
+Then it reads the data and save the spectrum data in a file *spectrum_one_time.txt* with two columns: the first one is the channel number and the second one is the number of counts.
+After that it enters in a while loop to read every second the data and save them in a file *spectrum.txt* with the same two columns.
+The loop stops when the user press the 'Q' key.